Daan de Neef: Local and national politics

-House of Representatives

-De Neef was placed 56th on the VVD's party list in the 2010 general election.
-He received 183 preference votes and was not elected, as his party won 31 seats.

-He again ran for member of parliament in the 2021 general election as the VVD's 34th candidate.
+De Neef again ran for member of parliament in the 2021 general election as the VVD's 34th candidate.
 He was also part of the committee that wrote the party's election program.
 The VVD won exactly 34 seats, causing De Neef to get elected, and he personally received 928 votes.
 De Neef was sworn into the House of Representatives on 31 March and was the VVD's spokesperson for youth policy, the Youth Act, youth health care, civilian service, and sheltered housing (formerly also occupational safety and health, poverty, and credit counseling).
 He was on the Committees for Agriculture, Nature and Food Quality; for Health, Welfare and Sport; and for Social Affairs and Employment.
 De Neef announced on 31 August 2022 that he would leave the VVD after eighteen years and vacate his seat in the House of Representatives.
 In a statement, he said that he could no longer defend the party's lack of compassion when dealing with asylum seekers, referring to its response to capacity problems at the Dutch application center in Ter Apel.
 Besides, he was struggling with the VVD's position on animal welfare.
-De Neef was succeeded by Martijn Grevink on 6 September.
+De Neef was succeeded by Martijn Grevink on 6 September 2022, and he became a member of the Party for the Animals on 4 October, World Animal Day.
+He admitted he had always voted for that party with two exceptions on which he had cast his ballot for the VVD.

+De Neef took a job as advisor at a strategic communication consultancy in June 2023.
+When the collapse of the fourth Rutte cabinet in July 2023 triggered a snap election in November, De Neef was picked to lead the campaign of the Party for the Animals.
+However, he stepped down on 11 September when the party's board would not nominate party leader Esther Ouwehand as the lead candidate in the snap election due to an internal conflict.
+De Neef declared that he could not work for a board that is treating Ouwehand in that manner.
+Following more criticism, the board resigned and Ouwehand was reinstated as lead candidate.
+De Neef decided to return as campaign leader.
+The NRC reported that his initial appointment to the post had been part of the conflict, as De Neef and Ouwehand were close friends.